raphaellith/ResumeCompiler/README.md

 A resume begins with a **title** stating the candidate's first and last name, e.g. ```Jake Ryan```.

+There may also be a **subtitle**, a brief line describing the candidate.

-Below the title is a **contact list**, which provides the candidate's contact details, e.g.
+Below that is a **contact list**, which provides the candidate's contact details, e.g.
 ```
 123-456-7890 | jake@su.edu | ... | github.com/jake
 ```